Kernix13/markdown-cheatsheet/README.md

 Use this markdown cheat cheat as a guide for writing your markdown files.
 If you like it then clone or fork it, or at least click the **star** button.
 You can also check out the [Markdown Cheat Sheet article](https://kernixwebdesign.com/website/code/markdown-cheat-sheet-beginners/) I wrote, though it is not as inclusive as this guide.

+> FYI: if you are using the Vs Code extension `Prettier - Code formatter`, then you want to create a `.prettierignore` file and add markdown files (see my file) because it _WILL_ mess with your markdown.

 I'm breaking up all the markdown syntax into 8 categories:

 1. Basics